Rules and Values

 The first few hours and days

-On arrival, every student is greeted by the Housemaster or Housemistress and shown to his or her room.
+On arrival, every student is greeted by a Houseparent and shown to his or her room.
 They are then left in peace for a short time to arrange their things and to settle in.
-The first week is devoted to staff and students getting to know each other and to working out the details of the student’s study plans.
+The first week is devoted to staff and students getting to know each other and working out the details of the student’s study plans.
 During this time we seek to discover the student’s interests and talents so that we can help them to construct for themselves a programme of extra-curricular interests and activities.

 There are several trained first-aiders on the staff and the students are able to access domestic medicines such as paracetamol and throat sweets when needed.
 All students are registered at the local health centre and can receive an appointment for any more serious symptoms within a day or two.
 Newbury Hall School’s student insurance covers all emergency treatment, accidents, and third-party liability.
 Full private health insurance, if required, must be taken out by the family in the country of origin.
 Regrettably Newbury Hall School is not able to offer advice on insurance, under the terms of the Financial Services Act.